svx/plone.appliance/docs/specs.rst

 :term: 'test'

-and there we go :term:`test` bla bla bla
+and there we go :term:`Plone` bla bla bla

 This Appliance is tested on following Operating Systems: